karlvr/empire-state/packages/react/README.md

 ### `useControllerWithInitialState`

-`useControllerWithInitialState(initialValue)` returns a new `Controller` that controls access to the state; whatever type that is.
+`useControllerWithInitialState(initialValue)` returns a `Controller` with the given initial value, much like `useState`.

 The `Controller` has a `value` property to access the current state, and a `setValue` function to change that state.
+Changes to the `Controller`’s `value` are _immediately_ visible in code, but they _DO NOT_ trigger a re-render in React, unlike `useState`.

+A `useControllerWithInitialState` hook always returns the _same_ `Controller` object, so passing a controller to child components will not cause a re-render even if the value in the controller has changed.
+That's why you need `useSnapshot` to re-render when state changes.

+### `useControllerWithValue`

+`useControllerWithValue(value)` returns a `Controller` with the given value.

+The `Controller` has a `value` property to access the current state, and a `setValue` function to change that state.
 Changes to the `Controller`’s `value` are _immediately_ visible in code, but they _DO NOT_ trigger a re-render in React.

-A `useControllerWithInitialState` hook always returns the _same_ `Controller` object, so passing a controller to child components will not cause a re-render even if the value in the controller has changed.
-That's why you need `useSnapshot` to re-render when state changes...
+A `useControllerWithValue` hook always returns the _same_ `Controller` object, so passing a controller to child components will not cause a re-render even if the value in the controller has changed.
+That's why you need `useSnapshot` to re-render when state changes.

+If the `value` parameter changes, the `Controller`'s state will be reset to the new value.

 ### `useController`